Unboxed-Software/solana-course/content/duplicate-mutable-accounts.md

 ### Add check in instruction

-One approach is to add a check within the instruction to verify that the public key of `user_a` account differs from the public key of `user_b` account.
+To fix this problem with plan Rust, simply add a check in the instruction logic to verify that the public key of `user_a` isn't the same as the public key of `user_b`, returning an error if they are the same.

 ```rust
 if ctx.accounts.user_a.key() == ctx.accounts.user_b.key() {